AutodeskAILab/UVStyle-Net/README.md

 To get started quickly and interact with the models, we recommend downloading only the pre-computed Gram matrices for the SolidLETTERS test set along with the pre-trained SolidLETTERS model, the test set dgl binary files, and the test set meshes (to assist visualization).
+You will need a little bit over 7GB of space for all this data.
 All of these necessary files can be downloaded into the correct directory structure with:

 ```bash